 Experienced carriers with a varied selection of trailers will assist you in staying within your budget, maximizing your profitability, maintaining your schedule, minimizing cargo damage, and pleasing your clients.

 There are a number of specific ways in which a carrier should assist you in selecting the most efficient mode of transport for your unique load.

-Transportation is generally the last thing on an engineer’s mind, but working closely with a specialized flatbed shipping company or the heavy haul carrier throughout the design phase could prevent you from having to transport an oversized and expensive superload.
+Transportation is generally the last thing on an engineer’s mind, but working closely with a specialized flatbed trucking company or heavy haul carrier that are experienced with machinery transport throughout the design phase could prevent you from having to transport an oversized and expensive superload.

 At Paige Logistics, we urge any company with overseas-manufactured equipment to collaborate with a carrier throughout the manufacturing phase to determine: